aces/Loris-MRI/docs/scripts_md/File.md

 # DESCRIPTION

-This class defines a BIC MRI (or related) file (minc, bicobj, xfm, etc) as represented within the LORIS database system.
+This class defines a MRI (or related) file (minc, bicobj, xfm, etc) as represented within the LORIS database system.

 **Note:** if a developer does something naughty (such as leaving out